2E0PGS/blog/_posts/2019-04-20-dotnet-corefx-building.md

 # Building corefx for testing a patch

+_This post is backdated because I left it sat in my drafts for so long and may not still be relevant.
+See: [Consolidating .NET GitHub repos #11](https://github.com/dotnet/announcements/issues/119)_

 A while back I needed to test my corefx patch [dotnet/corefx/pull/36913](https://github.com/dotnet/corefx/pull/36913).
 Below is the commands I used to build corefx from source and run my program [2E0PGS/program-trak](https://bitbucket.org/2E0PGS/program-trak/src) using the hand compiled corefx runtime.

 `ProcessNameTest` is a simplified version of [2E0PGS/program-trak](https://bitbucket.org/2E0PGS/program-trak/src) I wrote for testing so this name can be interchangeable when trying to understand the below commands.

 These commands maybe of use to someone as I recall it was slightly tricky to figure out at the time.

-_This post is backdated because I left it sat in my drafts for so long and may not still be relevant._

 Useful corefx documentation: [advanced-inner-loop-testing.md](https://github.com/dotnet/corefx/blob/master/Documentation/building/advanced-inner-loop-testing.md)